Multi-relational Network Autoregression Model with Latent Group Structures

-As implied by the Theorem \ref{thm:h_consistency2}, the true groups are split into subgroups instead of joining into new groups when $G_l \ge G_{l,0}$ for all $l \in [q]$.
+As implied by Theorem \ref{thm:h_consistency2}, the true groups are split into subgroups instead of joining into new groups when $G_l \ge G_{l,0}$ for all $l \in [q]$, as shown in Figure \ref{fig:memb_consist}.
 Define $\wh\mG_l = (\wh g_{i_l}^{(l)}: i_l \in [N_l])^\top \in \mR^{N_l}$ as the estimated membership vectors for all $l \in [q]$.
 Particularly, when $G_l = G_{l,0}$, we can show that $\wh \mG_l = \mG_l^0$ holds with probability tending to 1 under certain label permutations.
 We would like to remark that establishing the group consistency result is non-trivial due to several challenges under our framework.
 As shown in the GTNAR model \eqref{eq:model}, group memberships from different dimensions are involved and tangled in an additive form.
-In addition, the network dependence structure creates extra difficulty for establishing the node-wise membership consistency result.
-To establish the membership consistency, for instance, in \cite{zhu2022simultaneous}, a refinement procedure is further required for obtaining this property. {In \cite{su2023identifying}, a two step estimation procedure is used to achieve group membership estimation consistency when the true group number is known. {Specifically, their two-step procedure establishes node-wise parameter convergence and consistent group membership identification sequentially,} while we allow for estimating the group membership and corresponding group-wise parameters simultaneously in a unified framework.
-In contrast to their work}, a further investigation of our additive model form allows us to deal with these challenges and establish the group membership consistency result for stochastically estimated $\wh \mG_l$ directly, which is critically important for later statistical inference.
+In addition, the network dependence structure creates extra difficulty in establishing the node-wise membership consistency result.
+To establish the membership consistency, for instance, in \cite{zhu2023simultaneous}, a refinement procedure is further required for obtaining this property.
+In \cite{su2023identifying}, a two step estimation procedure is used to achieve group membership estimation consistency when the true group number is known.
+Specifically, their two-step procedure establishes node-wise parameter convergence and consistent group membership identification sequentially, whereas we allow simultaneous estimation of group membership and corresponding group-wise parameters within a unified framework.
+In contrast to their work, a further investigation of our additive model form enables us to address these challenges and establish the group membership consistency result for stochastically estimated $\wh \mG_l$ directly, which is critically important for later statistical inference.
 Furthermore, let $\wh\bxi^{\o}$ be the oracle estimator when the true group memberships $\mG_l^0$s are known for all $l \in [q]$.
 Then the oracle property holds that $\wh \bxi = \wh \bxi^{\o}$ with probability tending to 1, where $\wh\bxi$ is the estimator for $\bxi^0 = ( \btheta^{(1)0 \top}, \cdots, \btheta^{(q)0 \top}, \vec(\balpha^0)^\top )^\top$.
 The results are presented in the following Corollary.